Luis Robert Player Props: White Sox vs. Reds

 Luis Robert At The Plate

-- Robert has 29 hits, which is tops among Chicago hitters this season, while batting .236 with 14 extra-base hits.
+- Robert leads Chicago with 31 hits and a team-best slugging percentage of .480.

-- Robert is batting .400 with two homers during his last outings and is riding a four-game hitting streak.
+- Robert is batting .471 with two homers during his last outings and is on a five-game hitting streak.

-- He has hit a home run in six games this year (18.8%), leaving the park in 5.3% of his trips to the plate.
+- He has gone deep in 18.2% of his games this year, and 5.1% of his trips to the dish.

-- Robert has had at least one RBI in 28.1% of his games this season (nine of 32), with two or more RBI five times (15.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 27.3% of his games this season, Robert has picked up at least one RBI.
+In five of those games (15.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.